Anthocyanins are a subgroup of flavonoids, therefore they are polyphenols, which give plants their distinctive colors.

 Anthocyanins, as most of the other flavonoids, are present in plants and plant foods in the form of glycosides, that is, linked to one or more sugar units.

-The most common sugars present in these natural pigments are:
+The most common carbohydrates present in these natural pigments are:

 The structure of these molecules is further complicated by the bond to the sugar unit of different acyl substituents such as: